gophernicus/gophernicus/INSTALL.md

 usually makes it possible to compile a working server.
-If you succeed in compiling Gophernicus to a new platform please send the patches to <gophernicus at gophernicus dot org> so we can include them into the next release.
+If you succeed in compiling Gophernicus to a new platform please send the patches to <gophernicus at gophernicus dot org> so we can include them into the next release -- or even better, commit them to your fork on Github and make a pull request!

 ## Supported Platforms